 Pesto pasta salad with all the green veggies tossed together with pesto, pasta, and store-bought rotisserie chicken because it’s summer, and if we don’t have to turn on the oven that is a very good thing.

 Technically, it’s a side dish but there’s no reason you can’t serve it as a main dish for dinner or lunch.
 There are probably rules about these things to which I say, “break ’em”.
 It’s summer – serve it for breakfast if you want.
 It’s all good.

 So, let’s talk about it…

 - Ziti or other short pasta shape like rotini, penne, fusilli, farfalle, or cavatappi.

 - Thin asparagus

 - Fresh spinach

-For the pesto, you can use homemade or store-bought.
+For the pesto, you can make your own pesto or store-bought.
 You will need one cup so if you use my pesto (linked above in the list) you will need to add an extra 1/4 cup of olive oil to stretch it for this recipe.